 Walsh University is committed to fostering an institutional climate in which qualified students with disabilities have full access to the academic environment.
 Housed in Farrell Hall, Accessibility Services verifies students’ disability status and determines eligibility for specific accommodations.
 Academic accommodations, such as tape recorders, electronic textbooks, and extended test time, are coordinated through this office, as are physical accommodations, including disability-appropriate housing and physical changes to classrooms or labs.
 Students must register with Accessibility Services in order to receive these services.
 Per federal law, Accessibility Services can provide these accommodations only to students with verified disabilities and not to the general student population.

 The Academic Achievement Program coordinates peer tutoring along with counseling and addresses time management and study skills for students on academic probation.
 The faculty work with freshmen and sophomores as one group, and juniors and seniors as a second group in addressing academic needs.
 Walsh University provides this program to assist students in achieving their academic goals while working toward graduation.
 The faculty and staff meet with each student to identify their needs in subject areas and skill training.
 They provide assistance, as needed,to help each student be successful.

 Cavs CORE Learning Community

-The Cavs CORE Learning Community, formerly known as the Structured Education Program is designed to offer incoming freshmen who test into Walsh’s beginning-level English and math courses additional structured assistance over their first years.
-Students who are enrolled in this learning community based on their placement test results.
+The Cavs CORE Learning Community, formerly known as the Structured Education Program, is designed to offer incoming freshmen who test into Walsh’s beginning-level English and math courses additional structured assistance over their first years.
+Students are enrolled in this learning community based on their placement test results.
 Cavs CORE students have ongoing access to assigned tutors and a variety of experiential learning activities.
 Students in this learning community will take the following courses:

 |ENG 111-1||Explor of Self in Community||3|